-The worst thing that can happen to copious note-takers is losing your notes, whether because of a syncing override or an accidental deletion.
+The worst thing that can happen to copious note-takers is losing your notes, be that from a syncing override or an accidental deletion.

-These automatic workflows will back up your notes to another cloud storage app, such as Dropbox.
+These automatic workflows will back up your notes to another cloud storage app, such as Google Drive or Dropbox.
 You'll be covered the next time tech goblins eat your notes.

 If you work with apps or software not included in this article, don't worry—Zapier works with thousands of apps.
 Head to our App Directory and search for the one you use, or browse to find the right solution for your needs.
 Plus, here are 5 things you can do in Zapier's App Directory.